gehara/PipeMaster/PipeMaster_tutorial.md

 ## **Mutation rate prior**

 **In the case of genomic data the mutation rate works as a hyperparameter**.
-The defaut uniform distribution above indicates the *min* and *max* values to sample an average and SD of all mutation rates.
+The default uniform distribution above indicates the *min* and *max* values to sample an average and SD of all mutation rates.
 That is, the actual mutation rate for each of the 200 loci will be sampled from a normal distribution with average and SD sampled from this uniform prior.
 In each simulation iteration a new average and SD are sampled and from these parameters the 200 mutation rates are sampled.
 This normal distribution is truncated at zero, so it doesn't not really always have a bell shape.
-You can set different distribution for the mutation rate.
+You can set other distributions to sample the mutation rate from.
 All distributions available in R are allowed, but this distribution is specified in the simulation function (*sim.msABC.sumstat*).
 We will see this further in the tutorial.

 ## **Model Visualization**
-Now that we specifed the type of data we will simulate we can visualize the model by typing **P** or **p**.
-It will ask if you are plotting a model with an exponetial size change.
+Now that we specified the type of data we will simulate we can visualize the model by typing **P** or **p**.
+It will ask if you are plotting a model with an exponential size change.
 Since our model has no size change we will choose FALSE.

 ```
   Model Builder >>>>P